The provision of non-audit services to audit clients

 Fourth, shareholders themselves are able to assess the extent of non-audit services provided by auditors.
 The Companies Acts have for some year required the total amount on non-audit fees paid to auditors to be disclosed.
 The forthcoming Companies Bill indeed proposes that more detail be disclosed, which we have called for and welcome.

-At a more fundamental level, an examination of past cases of audit failure which have led to the imposition of regulatory or disciplinary penalties by the Institute or the Joint Disciplinary Scheme has shown that the provision of non-audit services was not the cause of the audit failure, nor did it arise from undue dependency on non-audit fees.
+At a more fundamental level, an examination of past cases of audit failure which have led to the imposition of regulatory or disciplinary penalties by ICAEW, the Joint Disciplinary Scheme or the FRC has shown that the provision of non-audit services was not a direct cause of the audit failure, nor did it arise from undue dependency on non-audit fees.
 The "problem" as stated is not supported by evidence and appears to be founded on subjective impressions of difficulties that might arise rather than fact.

 Reviews of auditor independence by the International Federation of Accountants and the European Commission in 2001 included an in-depth examination of the potential threat to objectivity arising from the provision of non-audit services to clients.
 They concluded that a balanced approach similar to that in use in the United Kingdom was the most appropriate way forward.